google/sbom-conformance/README.md

 This is a top-level check that passes if the [Creator](https://spdx.github.io/spdx-spec/v2.3/document-creation-information/#68-creator-field) contains one or more entries and each entry is formatted correctly.
 The last parenthesis group in the creator is interpreted as the email.

+#### Created

+This is a top-level check that passes if the [Created](https://spdx.github.io/spdx-spec/v2.3/document-creation-information/#69-created-field) field is present and conforms to `YYYY-MM-DDThh:mm:ssZ`.

 #### Other License Information

 This is a top-level check that passes if, for each entry in the [Other Licensing Information ](https://spdx.github.io/spdx-spec/v2.3/other-licensing-information-detected/) section, all of the following are true: